Kassadin Build Guide by CasterMaster

 Athene's Unholy Grail

-If you get this item, then use it to replace Guardian Angel.
-A very strong item for Kassadin as it allows you to be able to spam Riftwalk in team fights.
-You also gain additional magic resistance, a standard amount of AP and cool-down reduction, a few can definitely help Kassadin.
-Get if you have enough defenses and replace Banshee's Veil or something else with it.
+If you get this item, then use it to replace Abyssal Mask or Void Staff.
+A very strong item for Kassadin as it allows you to be able to spam more Riftwalks in team fights.
+You also gain additional magic resistance, a standard amount of AP and cool-down reduction.
+A few CDR can definitely help Kassadin.
+A suitable item and definitely worth mentioning.

 space